Does the subject heading sound amusing?

 The keystone species supports the survival of other creatures and contributes to the species’ biodiversity within ecosystems.
 Their presence benefits many flora and fauna.
 Their role can never be replaced by any species.

-So, the humans must take necessary steps for protecting the animal.
+So, humans must take the necessary steps for protecting animals.

 Hope you enjoyed reading the article.